JuelHossain/project-management-app-redux/README.md

 6. user can edit the title of the project from the menu

-> ##### Thats is please consider checking all of the features and give me mark . i have done this project with 7 days of hard work. and also check the quality of code i have done. thank you.
+> ##### Thats it please consider checking all of the features and give me mark . i have done this project with 7 days of hard work. and also check the quality of code i have done. thank you.